Trump claims impeachment making him 'stronger,' rails against whistleblower

 President Trump, ahead of the first public hearings in the impeachment inquiry, maintained Friday that the all-consuming political storm is actually making him “stronger” by energizing the base—claiming the parade of witnesses to date has not hurt him while turning up his attacks on the whistleblower who triggered the probe.

 "The whistleblower is a disgrace to our country," Trump told reporters outside the White House, before leaving for a political event in Georgia.
-He went on to declare the whistleblower's lawyer "should be sued, and maybe for treason."
+He went on to declare the whistleblower's lawyer, who is Mark Zaid, "should be sued, and maybe for treason."

 The comments reflect a White House defiant over the escalating impeachment inquiry, which moves into a public phase next week with two hearings scheduled in the House.